robbierayas/movie/production/audio/TTS_README.md

 **"pydub not installed" (when using --combine)**
 - Run: `pip install pydub`
-- Or install all dependencies: `pip install -r requirements.txt`
+- Or install all dependencies: `pip install -r production/audio/requirements.txt`

 **"Voice model not found"**
 - Ensure both `.onnx` and `.onnx.json` files are present
 - Use absolute or correct relative path to voice model
-- Download voices using: `python download_voice.py`
+- Download voices using: `python production/audio/download_voice.py`

 **"No dialogue found"**
 - Check screenplay file format
 - Ensure character names are in ALL CAPS
 - Ensure dialogue follows proper formatting

+**"Could not detect movie folder"**
+- Use the `--movie` parameter: `--movie hunted`
+- Or provide full path to screenplay file

 ## Advanced Tips

 **Adjusting pause duration in combined files:**
-Edit line 242 in `screenplay_to_tts.py`:
+Edit line 363 in `screenplay_to_tts.py`:
 ```python
 combined_audio += AudioSegment.silent(duration=500)  # Change 500 to adjust milliseconds
 ```